nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 NUS students who take modules, and prefer CLI.

+`Lily is a part-time NUS student studying cyber security while working a full time job.
+She spent most of her time working during the weekdays and studying on the weekends.
+This causes her to not have enough time to spend with her family and friends during the school period.
+She also has a lot of friends from different groups and during the school holiday period, she spent lots of time catching up with her friends and family.
+During the second year of school, she spent quite a lot of time planning not just her next semester module, but her next year’s module as well to ensure she got the module she wanted.
+She also does not like to create an account online as she is a cyber security student, she practices avoiding using the same password twice and giving out unnecessary information. `

 ### Value proposition

 Module planning is a complex task which requires planning.
 Our app aims to let NUS students plan their upcoming modules more easily.